 Since its founding in 1867, The National Grange has been a staunch defender of our Constitution and the rights and privileges it protects for every citizen.
 As a nation of law and order we must work to draft, pass, and maintain legislation aimed at ensuring a peaceful society and a fair judicial system.
+We applaud the Supreme Court on their adoption of the ethical code of conduct.
 Our first responders work hard and serve bravely on a daily basis.
 The National Grange will forever strive to grant them the support and respect they deserve.

 The National Grange understands that citizens and the officials they elect are the best candidates to write the laws by which we will be governed, and that administrative agencies, commissions and other unelected governing bodies should be prohibited from drafting and implementing such regulations that dramatically impact our daily lives.
 We urge elected officials at all levels to periodically review and purge outdated laws and reduce burdensome and unnecessary regulations that stifle economic growth and fundamentally impede the free market system.
-The National Grange supports petitioners in the case of National Pork Producers Council vs Ross, in opposition to California Proposition 12 that would impose California Pork Production standards on pork producers nationwide.